 Page

 PROSPECTUS

 About this Prospectus 1

-Raytheon Company 1
+About this Prospectus 1

-Risk Factors 3
+Raytheon Company 1 3

-Disclosure Regarding Forward-Looking
+Risk Factors Disclosure Regarding Forward-Looking 3

 Statements 3

 Use of Proceeds 3

 Ratio of Earnings to Combined Fixed

 Charges and Preferred Stock

 Dividends 4

 Description of Our Securities 4

 Description of Our Debt Securities 4

-Description of Our Preferred Stock.
-12
+Description of Our Preferred Stock 12

 Description of Our Class A and Class

 B Common Stock 13

 Description of Our Securities

 Warrants 20

 Description of the Stock Purchase

 Contracts and Stock Purchase

 Units 21

 Plan of Distribution 21

 Legal Matters 23

 Experts 23

 Where You Can Find More

 Information 23

 This document is in two parts.
-The first part is the prospectus supplement, which adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference in that prospectus and this prospectus supplement.
+The first part is this prospectus supplement, which adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference in that prospectus and this prospectus supplement.
 The second part, the accompanying prospectus, gives more general information about securities we may offer from time to time, including securities other than our common stock.